XKolz/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-# 0x05.
+#This is a readme for 0x05.
 Processes and signals